palladians/pallad/packages/vault/src/account/README.md

 - **getTransactions:** Retrieves transactions for a specified address, network, and ticker.
 - **getTransaction:** Finds a specific transaction by its hash for a given address, network, and ticker.
 - **clear:** Clears all account information from the store.
+- **deriveNewAccount:** Creates a new account for current KeyAgent with new credentials abd public key.

 ### Usage